racslabs/racs/README.md

 Frequently accessed SSTables are cached in memory, minimizing disk I/O and improving response times.

 This architecture ensures a balance between high write performance, query efficiency, and data durability.

+## Why Use RACS?

+Audio needs more than generic storage.

+RACS is built for systems where audio is dynamic, time-indexed, and performance-critical.
+It replaces complex pipelines and slow object stores with a single, purpose-built engine for fast, precise, and reliable audio access.

+When you need to handle audio as data — not files — RACS is the right tool.

 ## ⚠️ MVP Stage